 You’re also welcome to contact us – we are happy to answer your questions and provide further information about the Diploma and other training options.

 1 Licences, ratings and endorsements are issued separately to this Diploma by CASA.
 They are nationally (and internationally) recognised under Australian aviation legislation and regulations.
 CASA licences, ratings and endorsements are not branded or issued as ‘nationally recognised qualifications’ under the Vocational Education and Training system.

-2 Attainment of the Diploma and issuance of the Insatrument Rating certify that you have all the necessary competencies to seek further employment as a commercial pilot.
-The Diploma and the CPL do not guarantee employment.
+2 Attainment of the Diploma and issuance of the Instrument Rating certify that you have all the necessary competencies to seek further employment as a commercial pilot.
+The Diploma and the rating do not guarantee employment.

 3 Fees are based on average requirements for attainment.
 Where a student requires additional flying time, or more that one attempt at a theory test to achieve the required standard, additional fees will apply.
 Fees are subject to change.